 Howard Rheingold’s “Teledildonics: Reach Out and Touch Someone” first appeared in the Summer 1990 issue of Mondo 2000, a quarterly cyberculture magazine that launched in the 1980s and printed until its discontinuance in 1998.
 “Teledildonics” is an essential read for anyone interested in the intersection of sex and technology, social networks and identity, or history of thought.
-Because no archive exists for Mondo 2000 (save an online cover-art gallery), I had a terrible time tracking down the original version of “Teledildonics.”
-Luckily I was able to contact Howard on Twitter and he was kind enough to mail me his personal copy of the summer 1990 issue of Mondo 2000.
+Besides the Mondo 2000 cover art gallery there is no online archive for the publication, so I had a terrible time tracking down the original version of “Teledildonics.”
+Luckily I was able to contact Howard Rheingold on Twitter and he was kind enough to mail me his personal copy of the summer 1990 issue of Mondo 2000.
 Below is a transcription of the original “Teledildonics: Reach out and Touch Someone,” complete with undue limerick.

 There was a young man named Racine,